-CONTACT WITH SKIN or EYES: Contact may mildly irritate the skin and cause redness and discomfort.
+CONTACT WITH SKIN or EYES: Contact may mildly irritate the skin.
 Prolonged or repeated skin contact may cause dermatitis (dry, red skin).
 Eye contact may cause redness, pain, and tearing.

 SKIN ABSORPTION: The components of this product are not known to be absorbed through intact skin.
-Skin contact may cause sensitization and allergic reaction in susceptible individuals.
-Symptoms may include redness, itching and rash.